 • Reporting the results and putting them into use

-The new samplers and water quality measuring methods developed during the project will provide more information more quickly on the chemical state of groundwater and the changes occurring in it.
-A new competitive technique is being created to complement the traditional groundwater quality determination conducted with sampling and laboratory analyses.
-The project will increase the environmental safety of water services and the awareness of water treatment plants, public authorities and citizens concerning the possibility of using passive samplers and remote mapping in water quality monitoring.
+The new samplers and water quality measuring methods tested during the project provided more information more quickly on the chemical state of groundwater and the changes occurring in it.
+A new competitive technique was tested to complement the traditional groundwater quality determination conducted with sampling and laboratory analyses.
+The project increased the environmental safety of water services and the awareness of water treatment plants, public authorities and citizens concerning the possibility of using passive samplers and remote mapping in water quality monitoring.

-The Uumo project is being funded by the Centre for Economic Development, Transport and the Environment of South Savo from the European Regional Development Fund, Mikkelin Vesilaitos, Rantasalmen kunnan Vesi- ja viemärilaitos and the South-Eastern Finland University of Applied Sciences.
+The Uumo project was funded by the Centre for Economic Development, Transport and the Environment of South Savo from the European Regional Development Fund, Mikkelin Vesilaitos, Rantasalmen kunnan Vesi- ja viemärilaitos and the South-Eastern Finland University of Applied Sciences.